tyea/dobpicker/README.md

 # DOB Picker

-## Introduction
+## About

-This jQuery plugin will populate and validate dates of birth.
+DOB Picker is a jQuery plugin for populating and validating dates of birth.
 You'll need to include jQuery and then pass the DOB picker method the IDs of the elements you want to use.

 ## Requirements